Establish a Contractual Relationship

 Corporate Formation Documents (Conditional)

 Depending on the outcome of the Authentication process described in Step 2 above, Verisign may require copies of corporate formation documents to verify the legal entity with which Verisign is entering into a contract.
-The corporate name used on all forms must match the legal name used for ICANN accreditation. ccTLDs such as .tv and .cc do not require ICANN accreditation.
+The corporate name used on all forms must match the legal name used for ICANN accreditation. ccTLDs such as .cc do not require ICANN accreditation.

 Foreign Corrupt Practices Act (FCPA) Form (Required)